Are you or your spouse a “career” military retiree who wants to maximize your retirement savings military pensions?

 Our solution offers equity growth, as the plan earns interest based on the S&P 500 performance, not the federal bond rate.
 It also offers a lot more liquidity that the retiree can access while still alive.
 It offers a safeguard against negative market returns.

 It allows you to both comfortably fund retirement and do what the SBP can't possibly do, leave a legacy behind you when you die.
-We call it your Spouse Benefit Plan.
+We call it the Military Pension Protection System.

 This completely new approach to privatizing the SBP or pension protection has become available in recent years.
 However, few financial professionals are aware of this solution and the game-changing benefits it brings to solving the SBP problem.